jesskelsall/astarus/astarus/people/ahsha-sallas.md

 ### Two Truths and a Lie

-- She got into a fight with one of her mentors. [true]
+- She got into a fight with one of her mentors. [truth]
-- The mentors favoured her over the other students. [true]
+- The mentors favoured her over the other students. [truth]
-- She has a criminal past. [false]
+- She has a criminal past. [lie]